Opentrons/Protocols/protocols/4ca4bd/README.md

 	* Cherrypicking

 ## Description
 This protocol performs a custom cherrypicking sample prep from up to 7 96-tube racks (available slots- 2-8) to a custom 96-well plate (maximum 96 cherrypicks).
-The destination plate first receives 198ul of DMSO from a 12-channel reservoir using a multi-channel pipette, before receiving 2ul of the corresponding sample from the tube rack.
+The destination plate first receives solvent from a 12-channel reservoir using a multi-channel pipette, before receiving the corresponding sample from the tube rack.
 The plate is filled sequentially down the columns then across the rows.
 The transfer scheme should be input in a `.csv` file formatted as follows (including headers):

 ```
 Source Well,Source Slot,Pos,Tube BC